PrefectHQ/prefect/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment
 *Any additional information about your environment*

-You may optionally run `prefect diagnostics` from the command line and paste the information here.
+*Optionally run `prefect diagnostics` from the command line and paste the information here*